Anthroposophy in Hawkes Bay

 - Friday 26 September.
 7 pm.
 Study Group: Michael Letter p206 "The Apparent Extinction of Spirit Knowledge in Modern Times".
 Leading Thoughts 177-9.

 - Saturday, 27th September 2025 at 2 p.m.
-Talk by Norbert Mulholland on the Paintings in the Centre's Main Room.
+Talk by Norbert Mulholland on the Paintings/murals on the walls of the Centre's Main Room in relation to the First Goetheanum.

 - ----------------------